M1r3o/Laser-Harp-Project/README.md

 # ///// Laser-Harp-Project\\\\\

-# This project has Maked in collaboration with Frederic_Wauters
+# This project has Maked in collaboration with Frederic_Wauters, he help me to understand the principle work of the laser harp and in the arduino code

 # This repository is a Save of all of my research , test , version , of Laser Harp